Skip to Main Content

 The Documentary Fund application will close on Monday, June 15, at 3:30 p.m.
 Pacific time.
 Filmmakers will be notified regarding the status of their application in early 2027.

-The Sundance Institute Documentary Fund supports filmmakers of cinematic documentaries worldwide, from development through release, on a wide range of contemporary topics and themes.
+The Sundance Institute Documentary Fund is a global granting opportunity that supports independent filmmakers of cinematic documentaries, from development through release, on a wide range of contemporary topics and themes.

 For over two decades, the fund has been a stable source of nonrecoupable funding, supporting work that expresses the world in creative, complex, beautiful, and provocative ways.
 We remain committed to nonfiction projects that elevate and advance cultural dialogue, expand the form through creativity and innovation, and have the potential to generate social impact around some of the most compelling issues of our time.